lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 Read parameters are used to adjust what is returned by the `Butler.get()` call but there is a requirement that whatever those read parameters do to modify the `Butler.get()` the Python type returned must match the type associated with the `Butler.StorageClass` associated with the `Butler.DatasetType`.
 For example this means that a read parameter that subsets an image is valid because the type returned would still be an image.

-If read parameters are defined then a `CompositeAssembler.handleParameters()` method must be defined that understands how to apply these parameters to the Python object and should return a modified copy.
+If read parameters are defined then a `StorageClassDelegate.handleParameters()` method must be defined that understands how to apply these parameters to the Python object and should return a modified copy.
 This method must be written even if a `Formatter` is to be used.
 There are two reasons for this; firstly, there is no guarantee that a particular formatter implementation will understand the parameter (and no requirement for that to be the case), and secondly there is no guarantee that a formatter will be involved in retrieval of the dataset.
-In-memory datastores never involve a file artifact so whilst composite disassembly is never an issue, an assembler must at least provide the parameter handler to allow the user to configure such a datastore.
+In-memory datastores never involve a file artifact so whilst composite disassembly is never an issue, a delegate must at least provide the parameter handler to allow the user to configure such a datastore.

 For derived components parameters are handled by the composite component prior to deriving the derived component.
-The assembler `CompositeAssembler.handleParameters()` method will only be called in this situation if no formatter is used (such as with an in-memory datastore).
+The delegate `StorageClassDelegate.handleParameters()` method will only be called in this situation if no formatter is used (such as with an in-memory datastore).

 Formatters
 ==========